 Ingredients

-- milk buttermilk or kefir (optional)
+- Sour milk or plain yogurt.

 Instructions